Red, White & Royal Blue

-Red, White & Royal Blue is an LGBT romance novel by American author Casey McQuiston, originally published on May 14, 2019, by St Martin's Griffin.
-It centers on the character of Alex Claremont-Diaz, a first son of the United States, and his romantic relationship with Prince Henry, a British prince.
+Red, White & Royal Blue is an LGBT romance novel by American author Casey McQuiston, originally published on May 14, 2019, by St. Martin's Griffin.
+It centers on the character of Alex Claremont-Diaz, the first son of the United States, and his romantic relationship with Prince Henry George Edward James Fox-Mountchristen-Windsor, a British prince.
 Upon release, the novel received positive reviews with praise given to the representation of a queer male relationship.
-A film adaptation was released on August 11, 2023.
+The film adaptation was released on August 11, 2023.

 Background

 McQuiston first came up with the idea for what would become Red, White & Royal Blue during the 2016 U.S. presidential election.
 While watching a season of the HBO comedy series Veep and reading a Hillary Clinton biography by Carl Bernstein, A Woman in Charge, and The Royal We by Heather Cocks and Jessica Morgan, McQuiston became intrigued by the extravagant, high-profile lifestyle of the royals and wanted to take on a story featuring a royal family.